Euro zone back in firing line over growth, lowflation, Greece

 Germany’s central bank and finance minister are already critical of the ECB’s plans to buy repackaged loans and covered bonds from banks to counter “lowflation”.
 Germany’s financial establishment is utterly opposed to quantitative easing.

-French Finance Minister Michel Sapin, under fire for going back on the country’s commitment to cut its deficit to 3 percent of national output in 2015 and demanding two more years, underlined the difficulties.
+French Finance Minister Michel Sapin, under fire for going back on France’s commitment to cut its deficit to 3 percent of national output in 2015 and demanding two more years, underlined the difficulties.

 “Four issues are on the table for the euro zone to return to durable growth: monetary policy - it’s done; then we governments have three issues to address: budget consolidation, structural reforms and investment,” he told reporters in Paris.